-A critical next step for VQA in autonomous driving is evaluating model robustness under out-of-distribution conditions.
-Existing datasets primarily contain frequent driving scenarios and well-structured questions, leaving models untested on rare events and objects, or unusual environmental conditions such as night, snow, or construction zones.
-Developing benchmarks that explicitly include such edge cases—and evaluating how well models generalize to them—is essential for deploying VQA systems in safety-critical, real-world driving environments.
+A key next step for \gls{vqa} in autonomous driving is to evaluate model robustness under out-of-distribution conditions.
+Current datasets mostly feature common driving scenarios and well-structured questions, leaving models largely untested on rare events, unfamiliar objects, or challenging conditions such as night, snow, or construction zones.
+Developing benchmarks that explicitly include these edge cases, and assessing how well models generalize to them, is essential for deploying \gls{vqa} systems in safety-critical, real-world environments.

-\textbf{Metrics:} (I) \textit{Answer Accuracy}, based on binary or multiple-choice correctness in response to task questions~\cite{ding2024holistic, cao2024maplm, park2024vlaad, zhou2025tumtraffic, park2025nuplanqa, zeng2025vision}; (II)\textit{Language Generation Quality}, measured using BLEU, CIDEr, METEOR, SPICE, and ROUGE-L scores to assess the fluency, relevance, and completeness of generated captions or free-form responses\cite{yang2025lidar, marcu2024lingoqa, ding2023hilm, zhou2025tumtraffic}; (III) \textit{Semantic and Spatial Grounding}, evaluated via metrics like mean Intersection-over-Union and L1/L2 distance errors to quantify grounding precision in risk detection and object localization tasks\cite{ding2023hilm, zhou2025tumtraffic}; (IV) \textit{Robustness Evaluation}, performed using GroupEval\cite{zeng2025vision}, which tests model consistency by rotating the position of correct answers in multiple-choice settings.